lfloris/openshift-dev-training/Labs/Lab04-Static-storage/creating-static-storage-ex-1.md

 wordpress-mysql-84b76fbf6b-t9pc4   0/1     Error               3          48s
 ```

-Since the pod is in `ERROR` state, we know that the scheduler has already succesfully created the pod, assigned the required resources and found the correct Persistent Volume Claim we created earlier.
+Since the pod is in `ERROR` state, we know that the scheduler has already successfully created the pod, assigned the required resources and found the correct Persistent Volume Claim we created earlier.
 So what could be wrong?

 Inspect the pod logs to try to identify the root cause of why the pod cannot run properly.